tranvanh/trade-mockup/README.md

 In order to run Client or Server, you must have UtilsLib and TradeLib installed.

-### Installing
+### Installing //todo improve the build/install/run instructions

-From the root directory call `cmake -S ./Libs -B ./Libs/build`, `cmake --build ./Libs/build` and lastly `cmake --install ./Libs/build`.
-You can specify your own installation prefix.
+From the root `Libs` run `bash install.sh Release clean`.
+You can specify your own installation prefix inside the `install.sh`.
 Note that in Client application and Server application, both have my path which is a working state and will be further improve.
 If you're installing to the system include.
 Simply remove CMAKE_PREFIX_PATH or specify yours.

-To build and run Client application call `cmake -S ./ClientApplication -B ./ClientApplication/build`, `cmake --build ./ClientApplication/build`.
+To build Client application call `build.sh Release clean`.
 The path to executable is `./ClientApplication/build/src/clientApp <userId> [simulate]`.
  `<userId>` is just an identification, could be any positive number, `simulate` is optional argument to simulate the order creation, id's are randomly generated.

  Same build process applies to Server application, except it does not have arguments.